linto-ai/whisper-timestamped/README.md

 ```

 The main differences with `whisper` CLI are:
+* Output files:
   * The output JSON contains word timestamps and confidence scores.
 See example [below](#example-output).
   * There is an additional CSV output format
   * For SRT, VTT, TSV formats, there will be additional files saved with word timestamps
+* Some default options are different:
   * By default, no output folder is set: Use `--output_dir .` for Whisper default
-* By default, all options that require several steps of decoding are disabled, in favour of an efficient decoding strategy.
-  Use ```--accurate``` for Whisper default (which is an alias for ```--beam_search 5 --temperature_increment_on_fallback 0.2 --best_of 5```)
+  * By default, there is no verbose: Use `--verbose True` for Whisper default
+* There are some specific options added
+  * `--efficient` to use a faster greedy decoding (without beam search neither several sampling at each step),
+  which enables a special path where word timestamps are computed on the fly (no need to run inference twice).
+  Note that transcription results might be significantly worse on challenging audios with this option.
+  * `--compute_confidence` to enable/disable the computation of confidence scores for each word
+  * `--punctuations_with_words` to decide whether punctuation marks should be included or not with preceding words.

 An example command line to process several files with the `tiny` model and output results in the current folder as whisper would do by default:
 ```
-whisper_timestamped audio1.flac audio2.mp3 audio3.wav --model tiny --accurate --output_dir .
+whisper_timestamped audio1.flac audio2.mp3 audio3.wav --model tiny --output_dir .
 ```

 ### Plot of word alignment